Rumors Fly that Dick's Sporting Goods Gun-Grabbing Ex-CEO Is Mulling PA Senate Bid

 John Brabender, a Republican strategist close to Stack, denied his interest in running.
 “Look, at Dick’s he’s very happy doing what he’s doing.
 He’s not retained me or any other consultant. … He is a friend of mine.
 I talk politics a lot with him.
 He has a keen interest in politics but not running for office at this point.
 That’s for sure.”

 Brabender also confirmed that he too had heard buzz about the Senate run possibility.
-“I’ve gotten a couple of these calls already of people saying, ‘Oh, I heard you were dealing with Ed Stack and he’s taking a look at running for office,’ and I’m just telling you, I talk to Ed Stack a lot. … he’s not running for office.”
+“I’ve gotten a couple of these calls already of people saying, ‘Oh, I heard you were dealing with Ed Stack and he’s taking a look at running for office,’ and I’m just telling you, I talk to Ed Stack a lot. … He’s not running for office.”
 Brabender said he was not aware of any reasons why the polling about Stack was being conducted.

 Maudeania Hornik, a member of the Northampton election board, also reported receiving a “push poll” call about Stack with hypothetical questions that began with, “Would you be more likely or less likely to vote for him if…”